PrincetonUniversity/PUbootcamp/index.md

 Lunch and coffee breaks will be provided.

-**Registration**: Open to all members of the Princeton community.
+**Registration**: Open to all members of the Princeton research community.
 Seating is limited so advanced registration is required. **Participants are expected to attend all 4 days.** More registration information can be found on the [Registration page]({{ site.baseurl }}/registration).

 **Requirements**: Because of the hands on nature of the bootcamp, each participant should bring a laptop and power supply.